tboronczyk/WritersGuide/WritersGuide.md

 Developing Your Writing Style
 ---
-    "Borrowed thoughts, like borrowed money, only show the poverty of the borrower."
-    - Lady Marguerite Blessington
+*Borrowed thoughts, like borrowed money, only show the poverty of the borrower.* - Lady Marguerite Blessington

 All authors come to develop a style, a "voice", that is distinctly their own.
 As you develop yours, keep in mind that understanding technical concepts can be hard enough as it is so it's best to use simple language; it's easier to read and understand than flourishy prose.